grafana/alloy/docs/sources/reference/components/loki.write.md

 ### endpoint block

 The `endpoint` block describes a single location to send logs to.
-Multiple `endpoint` blocks can be provided to send logs to multiple locations.
+You can use multiple `endpoint` blocks to send logs to multiple locations.

 The following arguments are supported: